LionsPhil/strangeadventures/README.md

 2. Download the most recent build of this fork from [the releases page](https://github.com/LionsPhil/strangeadventures/releases).
 3. Open the folder you installed the game to, and extract the ZIP from step 2 into it.
 4. Run `strangelp.exe`.
-5. If everything's good and you want to use my version by default, either move the original aside and rename mine, or create a new shortcut mine.
+5. If everything's good and you want to use my version by default, either move the original aside and rename mine, or create a new shortcut to mine.

 ## Building
 ### Linux